Voltorik/Assignment3_contactDirectory/README.md

 This project is a contact directory that uses a json file as its database.
 The json file in not rewritten after execution so certain functions only work with the hardcoded values.

+# Quick Start
+1. Clone down the repo and run locally.
+Local host is set to port 3000.
+2. Open up a web browser and enter `localhost:3000`.
+This will take you to the main page.
+3. From there all the functions should be available.
+Please read the bellow for more info.

 # Useful info to know
 - Each function works with the preloaded contacts in the contacts.json file.
 Since the json file is not rewritten, some of the functions won't work with newly created contacts.